Four months. Two assassination attempts. One candidate switch. A wild election cycle.

 In the era of modern polling, a presidential race has never appeared this close.
 Polling averages have regularly missed the actual result in recent presidential cycles.
 This year, there’s a real chance that polls could be understating the support for either candidate.

 A disaster of a debate.
 A party in panic.
 A nearly successful assassination attempt of a former president on the eve of his party convention.
 A candidate switcheroo.
 Another assassination attempt.
 A hurricane that devastated swaths of two key swing states.
 The successful hacking of one campaign and an aggressive disinformation campaign against the other – linked by investigators to Iranians and Russians, respectively.
-A deluge of dire warnings from both candidates about grave damage to the country if the other side wins.
+A deluge of dire warnings from both candidates about grave damage to the United States if the other side wins.

-If this election was the third installment of a movie series, critics would say it had jumped the shark.
+If this election were the third installment of a movie series, critics would say it had jumped the shark.

 Only 131 days have passed since President Joe Biden’s disastrous presidential debate set off a chain of events that forced him from the race and reshaped the battle for the White House.
-The intervening four months – especially the 107 days since he dropped out of the race and endorsed Vice President Kamala Harris as his replacement on the ticket – has been one of the more frantic campaign stretches in recent memory.
+The intervening four months – especially the 107 days since he dropped out of the race and endorsed Vice President Kamala Harris as his replacement on the ticket – have been one of the more frantic campaign stretches in recent memory.

 Why We Wrote This